 Electives will meet on alternate days this year.
 Elective 1 will meet on Monday and Wednesday afternoons and Elective 2 will meet on Tuesday and Thursday afternoons.

-Choices for Elective 1: Sports, Advanced Band, Art Lab, Teacher Assistant, Nature of Writing, Study Hall,
+Choices for Elective 1: Sports, Advanced Band, Art Lab, Teacher Assistant, Meditation, Study Hall,

 Choices for Elective 2: Sports, Beginning Band, Ceramics, Nature Explorations, Teacher Assistant, HTML/CSS, Study Hall,

 Students who are not in good academic standing will be required to attend study hall.
 We define good academic standing as a “C” average or better and current on all assignments.
 Teachers may require students to attend study hall if they miss a deadline for homework or class work.